SeanPlusPlus/WebDevTemplates/hello-world/hello-js/CHALLENGES.md

-# CSS Challenges
+# JS Challenges

-1. update the background color for each responsive breakpoint
+1. Display Hello World in all caps